Get Started

 Shipping classes allow you to set different flat rate shipping costs for specific types of products.

-For example, you can create a “Heavy Items” shipping class with a higher rate compared to a “Light Items” class.
+For example, you can create a “Heavy Items” shipping class with a higher rate than a “Light Items” class.

-By assigning shipping classes to products, you can charge appropriate shipping fees based on the item’s nature, size, or weight, giving you more control over your shipping strategy and ensuring costs are accurately reflected.
+By assigning shipping classes to products, you can charge appropriate shipping fees based on the item’s nature, size, or weight.
+This gives you more control over your shipping strategy and ensures costs are accurately reflected.

 Wrapping Up: Boost Your WooCommerce Shipping Strategy